hyungmogu/ctci/README.md

 ### July 29th, 2018
 1. Solved 'list of depth' problem in ctci 6th ed (Q4.3)
+2. Went through the content for the week3 of CodeAcademy's Test Driven Development
+3. Worked on week2 of Coursera's Deep Learning Course (to be deferred until finishing codeAcademy).

 ### July 28th, 2018
 1. Went through the rest of content for the week2 of CodeAcademy's Test Driven Development